 2. It’s a place where you can reinvent yourself

 If there’s a characteristic that defines the people of Singapore it’s their sense of welcoming and acceptance.
 In fact, many expats claim that not only are they able to find a comfortable familiarity with their own community but they also encounter a sense of welcome and acceptance seldom found in their own countries.

 Singapore has multiculturalism pretty much baked into its crust.
 As such, many people find that it’s a place where they can reinvent themselves in a safe and accepting cultural climate.
 Singapore also has one of the freest economies in the world, hence if you’re an enterprising entrepreneur, you’ll find every opportunity to establish yourself not just in the local community but in the business landscape.
 Singaporeans prize themselves on their sense of meritocracy, and if you’re prepared to work hard at your business, there’s nowhere in the world where you’d fit better.

 3. It’s the ultimate multicultural city

 For countries like the UK, multiculturalism is a relatively new phenomenon that boomed in the mid to late 20th century.
 Although virtually all Brits embrace multiculturalism, it’s not as developed as it is in places like Singapore.
-The people of Singapore have a very hands-on approach to multiculturalism, celebrating Chinese New Year, the Muslim holiday of Hari Raya Puasa and the Hindu festival of Diwali with equal vigor.
+The people of Singapore have a very hands-on approach to multiculturalism.
+They celebrate the Chinese New Year, the Hari Raya Puasa and the Diwali with equal vigor.
 Indeed, it wasn’t so long ago that Obama held up the city-state of Singapore as one of the world’s best examples of multiculturalism done right.
 While this is a political point of pride, it also bodes well for visitors, no matter where they come from.
 If you’re looking for something familiar you’ll find it here.
 Looking for something new, exotic or challenging?
 Singapore has it all!

 4. It actually has some amazing natural beauty